About Our Camp

 Q: Who should write my letter of recommendation?

-A: The strongest letters of recommendation come from people who know you well and have been in a position to oversee your work.
+A: The strongest letters of recommendation are from individuals who know you well and have been in a position to oversee your work.
 Letters from individuals in the optometric field, while helpful, are not required.
-We recommend receiving a letter of recommendation from an Optometrist, supervisor in either an employment or volunteer setting, life science professor, or pre-health advisor.
+We recommend receiving a letter of recommendation from an Optometrist, supervisor in either an employment or volunteer setting, life science professor or pre-health advisor.
+Please note that letters should not come from family members or friends.

 Please contact us if you have any questions about Opto-Camp or about the application process.
 We are here to help!